arilebedey/42Paris/pipex/README.md

 The `pipe()` function creates a unidirectional data channel (a pipe) for interprocess communication.
 It returns two file descriptors in the `pipefd` array:

+Returns -1 on failure, 0 on success.
+Does not modify pipefd on failure.

 - `pipefd[0]`: Read end of the pipe.
 - `pipefd[1]`: Write end of the pipe.